ideafarm/ipdos/README.md

 # IPDOS (tm): IdeaFarm (tm) Piggyback Distributed Operating System
- IdeaFarm (tm) Piggyback Distributed Operating System: A general purpose programming and deployment environment for the C++ language.
+ A general purpose programming and deployment environment for the C++ language.

 # This is proprietary open source.
 Ownership extends to all forks.
-Permission to fork may be withdrawn without notice.
+Permission to fork may be withdrawn.
- See LICENSE.pdf before forking or cloning.
+ See LICENSE.pdf before forking, cloning, or using any portion.

-Status:  Please do not download or fork.
-This repository is under construction.
+Status:  Under construction.
+Please contact owner before forking, cloning, or using.